DarkStarStrix/AdvancedML_Learning_materials/README.md

 ### Comparing Quantization Techniques
 Analyze the effectiveness and trade-offs between different quantization methods.
 Compare accuracy, speed, and resource utilization to determine optimal practices for your AI needs.

+File location for this lesson:
+All the scripts and plots for this lesson are located in the `Quantization and Model Compression` folder.

 ## Lesson 6: Big Data Analytics and Distributed Systems